 ATV Riding & Cave Tubing Combo

 What screams “that’s something dad would do” more than driving atop an ATV in the jungles of Belize?
 The exhilaration of whizzing through the trees on a dirt path with your dad is surely a gift for you, as well.
 Pair the experience with a cave tubing tour right after to fully appreciate the wildness of Belize.
-Bobbing along the river through the dark Nohoch Che’en caves is so otherworldly, your dad is sure to feel transported through time.
+Bobbing along the river through the dark Nohoch Che’en caves is so otherworldly, that your dad is sure to feel transported through time.
 Plus, take it from me, there’s nothing spooky about a dark cave when your dad is making shadow puppets on the cave wall with his overhead lamp.

 What’s Father’s Day without some good ol’ fashioned fly fishing?
 Belize is known to be the go-to destination for avid anglers, and with good reason.
-Don’t let your dad miss his chance to catch a Grand Slam, a feat sure to be looked back fondly as one of his most fun achievements.
-Spend a few days gracing the flats near Ambergris Caye until you catch a Bonefish, Tarpon and Permit all on the same day.
+Don’t let your dad miss his chance to catch a Grand Slam, a feat sure to be looked back on fondly as one of his most fun achievements.
+Spend a few days gracing the flats near Ambergris Caye until you catch a Bonefish, Tarpon, and Permit all on the same day.

 Swimming with Whale Sharks

 June also falls under Whale Shark season in Belize, a highly-anticipated time for divers and snorkelers.
-If you truly want a once-in-a-lifetime experience to share with your father, spotting that elusive gentle giant is sure to knock out all other marine activities out of the park.
+If you truly want a once-in-a-lifetime experience to share with your father, spotting that elusive gentle giant is sure to knock all other marine activities out of the park.
 There’s nothing more humbling yet ethereal than swimming alongside Whale Sharks.
-Try your luck by booking a few diving days near Gladden Spit Marine Reserve, a spot they are mostly likely to be found feeding.
+Try your luck by booking a few diving days near Gladden Spit Marine Reserve, a spot they are most likely to be found feeding.

 Yes, another fish-related activity, but this one is the epitome of a heart-racing undertaking.
 If you’re spending a few days on famous Caye Caulker (which we do recommend,) Tarpon Feeding should be on your list.
-Tarpon are giant fish – weighing about 50 to 60 pounds – and it’s nothing short of invigorating to see them leap out of the water.
+Tarpon is giant fish – weighing about 50 to 60 pounds – and it’s nothing short of invigorating to see them leap out of the water.
 For only $5, you can purchase a sardine to entice them near the lagoon in Caye Caulker.
 All you need to do is hold the sardine over the water and wait.
-Just be sure to have your camera trained on your dad’s face when that pre-historic looking fish jumps to grab the bait mere inches from his fingers.
+Just be sure to have your camera trained on your dad’s face when that pre-historic-looking fish jumps to grab the bait mere inches from his fingers.
 It’ll create some buzz as his new Facebook profile picture, to say the least.